carbon-language/carbon-lang/llvm/docs/HowToBuildOnARM.rst

    Pandaboard, have become hard-float platforms.
 There are a number of choices when using CMake.
 Autoconf usage is deprecated as of 3.8.

-   Building LLVM/Clang in ``Relese`` mode is preferred since it consumes a lot less memory.
+   Building LLVM/Clang in ``Release`` mode is preferred since it consumes a lot less memory.
 Otherwise, the building process will very likely fail due to insufficient memory.
 It's also a lot quicker to only build the relevant back-ends (ARM and AArch64), since it's very unlikely that